Diphtheria: Treatment

-In cases that progress beyond a throat infection, diphtheria toxin spreads through the blood and can lead to potentially life-threatening complications that affect other organs, such as the heart and kidneys.
-Damage to the heart caused by the toxin affects the heart's ability to pump blood or the kidneys' ability to clear wastes.
+In cases that progress beyond a throat infection, diphtheria toxin spreads through the blood, and can lead to potentially life-threatening complications that affect other organs, such as the heart and kidneys.
+Damage to the heart caused by the toxin affects the heart's ability to pump blood, or the kidneys' ability to clear wastes.
 It can also cause nerve damage, eventually leading to paralysis.
-About 40% to 50% of those left untreated can die.
+About 40–50% of those left untreated can die.

 Epidemiology

-Diphtheria is fatal in between 5% and 10% of cases.
+Diphtheria is fatal in 5–10% of cases.
 In children under five years and adults over 40 years, the fatality rate may be as much as 20%.
 In 2013, it resulted in 3,300 deaths, down from 8,000 deaths in 1990.
 Better standards of living, mass immunization, improved diagnosis, prompt treatment, and more effective health care have led to a decrease in cases worldwide.